 Detox or Detoxifying

 The question is can you really “detoxify” the skin?
-Are they selling REHAB in a bottle?
+Are they selling rehab in a bottle?

-The terminology we prefer to adopt here is ‘pollution proof’ your skincare routine – this you can do by adding potent antioxidants to a formula, helping to prevent free radical damage and premature ageing; a subject we discuss in the article glowing skin.
+The terminology we prefer to adopt here is ‘pollution proof’ your skincare routine – this you can do by adding potent antioxidants to a formula – helping to prevent free radical damage and premature ageing; a subject we discuss in the article glowing skin.

-- Companies never state where the dermatologist is from, and who knows, the dermatologist may even have a vested interest in the company
+- companies never state where the dermatologist is from, and who knows – the dermatologist may even have a vested interest in the company

 Toning and Tightening

 What this phrase means, is that the products have been formulated with ingredients, that have both a drying and astringent effect, as these ingredients dry, they create a temporary, tightening sensation on the skin.

-When companies claim their personal care products permanently reduce the size of pores, they are just using clever marketing terminology and misleading customers, pores can never be permanently reduced in size, all the product is doing is temporarily dilating the pores, because you are applying an astringent ingredient on the skin.
+When companies claim their personal care products permanently reduce the size of pores, they are using clever marketing terminology and misleading customers, pores can never be permanently reduced in size, all the product is doing is temporarily dilating the pores, because you are applying an astringent ingredient on the skin.

-This is a test carried out on all skincare products, to ensure they don’t cause irritation to the skin, in the cosmetic world, this is known as a REPEAT INSULT PATCH TEST.
+This is a test carried out on all skincare products to ensure they don’t cause irritation to the skin, in the cosmetic world, this is known as a REPEAT INSULT PATCH TEST.

 This is a term used on a product designed for oily skin types.
 The test is carried out on a number of people, to ensure ingredients in a product won’t cause breakouts or acne.

-Interestingly as misleading as this may sound, non comedogenic does not mean it won’t cause irritation or rashes.
+Interestingly as misleading as this may sound, non-comedogenic does not mean it won’t cause irritation or rashes.

-What often happens with an oil free formula, is that the manufacturer has replaced the oil with silicone ingredients, such as Dimethicone and Cyclomethicone.
+What often happens with an oil-free formula, is that the manufacturer has replaced the oil with silicone ingredients, such as Dimethicone and Cyclomethicone.

 These synthetic ingredients are just there to improve the emollient feeling on the skin, they are devoid of any nutrients and have no beneficial role.